godotengine/godot-docs/tutorials/2d/using_tilemaps.rst

 - You can flip and rotate tiles using the icons at the top right of the editor.

-- To draw straight lines, hold <Shift> while clicking and dragging a tile.
+- To draw straight lines, hold :kbd:`Shift` while clicking and dragging a tile.

 - Tools such as copy, paste, and bucket fill, can be found in the "TileMap" menu in the upper-right.